xiaoniuniu89/giglep4/README.md

 # About

 Gigle is a social media app for working musicians.
-Users can connect with other musicians, send provate messages, book events on their own calendar, post what they are thinking in the social feed and like/comment other user posts.
+Users can connect with other musicians, send private messages, book events on their own calendar, post what they are thinking in the social feed, and like/comment on other user posts.

  <img src="https://res.cloudinary.com/daniel-callaghan/image/upload/v1643095598/Screenshot_from_2022-01-17_13-42-36_lz8lh0.png">